giuseppefutia/big-dive-sparql/README.md

 * SPARQL variables start with a ? and can match any node (resource or literal) in the RDF dataset.
 * Triple patterns are just like triples, except that any of the parts of a triple can be replaced with a variable (pattern matching).
 * Variables named after the SELECT keyword are the variables that will be returned as results (~SQL).
-* The SELECT result clause returns a table of variables and values that satisfy the query.

 ## SPARQL query basic structure